yuxuemin247/note/003 数据库/5.kafka/confluent_kafka使用.md

 for data in some_data_source:
     # Trigger any available delivery report callbacks from previous produce() calls

     p.poll(0)

     # Asynchronously produce a message, the delivery report callback
     # will be triggered from poll() above, or flush() below, when the message has
-    # been successfully delivered or failed permanently.
+    # been successfully delivered or failed permanently

     p.produce('mytopic', data.encode('utf-8'), callback=delivery_report)

     # Wait for any outstanding messages to be delivered and delivery      		report
     # callbacks to be triggered.
 p.flush()
 ```